pstansell/d3rlpy/docs/getting_started.rst

 -------------

 Collecting evaluation metrics is important to train algorithms properly.
-In d3rlpy, the metrics is computed through scikit-learn style scorer functions.
+In d3rlpy, the metrics are computed through scikit-learn style scorer functions.

 .. code-block:: python